DaveSkender/Stock.Indicators.Api/docs/pages/home.md

 ## Contribute to help others

-This NuGet package is an open-source project [on GitHub](https://github.com/DaveSkender/Stock.Indicators).
-If you want to report bugs or contribute fixes, new indicators, or new features, please review our [contributing guidelines]({{site.baseurl}}/contributing/#content) and [the backlog](https://github.com/users/DaveSkender/projects/1).
+This API is an open-source project [on GitHub](https://github.com/DaveSkender/Stock.Indicators.Api).
+If you want to report bugs or contribute fixes, new indicators, or new features, please review our [contributing guidelines]({{site.baseurl}}/contributing/#content).

 Special thanks to all of our community code contributors!